EigenvoidDev/DBDRegionBlocker/README.md

 [Dead by Daylight](https://deadbydaylight.com/) is an online asymmetric multiplayer survival horror video game developed and published by Canadian studio [Behaviour Interactive](https://www.bhvr.com/).

-**DBDRegionSelector** is a desktop GUI tool that allows you to control which AWS regions Dead by Daylight can connect to.
-It provides real-time latency and packet loss metrics for all supported regions and offers a simple interface for blocking or unblocking access to specific ones through `hosts` file rules.
+**DBDRegionSelector** is a desktop GUI tool that lets you manage which AWS regions Dead by Daylight can connect to.
+It displays real-time latency and packet loss metrics for all supported regions and provides a simple interface for blocking or unblocking specific regions using `hosts` file rules.

-## Installation and Usage
+## Installation

 ### Option 1: Run from Source

-If you are running the application from source (e.g., cloned from GitHub), make sure you have [Python 3.9 or higher](https://www.python.org/downloads/) installed, and install [PyQt6](https://pypi.org/project/PyQt6/) using pip:
+If you are running the application from source (e.g., cloned from GitHub), ensure you have [Python 3.9 or later](https://www.python.org/downloads/) installed.
+Then install the required dependencies with pip:
 ```
 pip install PyQt6
 ```
-Next, open a terminal, navigate to the application's root directory, and run:
+After installation, open a terminal, navigate to the project’s root directory, and start the application with:
 ```
 python main.py
 ```

-**Note:** Region selection features require administrator (or root) access to modify the system's `hosts` file.
+**Note:** Changing region settings requires administrator (or root) privileges to modify the system `hosts` file.
-- On **Windows**, open the terminal as administrator before running the script.
+- **Windows:** Run the terminal as an administrator before executing the script.
-- On **macOS/Linux**, run the script with `sudo`:
+- **macOS/Linux:** Run the script with `sudo`:
 ```
 sudo python3 main.py
 ```

-### Option 2: Prebuilt Executable
+### Option 2: Download Prebuilt Release

-If you are on **Windows**, download the prebuilt executable from the [Releases page](https://github.com/EigenvoidDev/DBDRegionSelector/releases).
+If you are on **Windows**, download the prebuilt release from the [Releases page](https://github.com/EigenvoidDev/DBDRegionSelector/releases).
 Once downloaded, simply double-click the file to launch the application.

-#### Understanding the UAC Prompt and SmartScreen Warning
+#### Windows Security Warnings

-This application requires administrator permissions to modify the system's `hosts` file, which is necessary for enabling or blocking Dead by Daylight AWS regions.
+This application requires administrator permissions to modify the system `hosts` file, which is needed to block or unblock specific Dead by Daylight AWS regions.
-- On **Windows Vista and newer**, you will see a UAC (User Account Control) prompt when launching the application.
+- On **Windows Vista and later**, a User Account Control (UAC) prompt will appear when you launch the application.
-- On **Windows 8 and newer**, you may also see a SmartScreen warning due to the application being unsigned.
+- On **Windows 8 and later**, you may also encounter a SmartScreen warning because the application is unsigned.

-This application is not digitally signed because code-signing certificates require a paid license.
-As a result, Windows may warn you that the application is from an unknown publisher.
+This application is not digitally signed since code-signing certificates require a paid license.
+As a result, Windows may list it as coming from an "unknown publisher".

-### Antivirus Warnings

-Because this application is unsigned and requests administrator permissions, some antivirus software may flag it as suspicious or prevent it from being downloaded.
+Some antivirus software may also flag the application as suspicious or block the download.
 These detections are **false positives**.
-You can verify the safety of the application by reviewing the source code directly in this repository or building the executable yourself.

-If your antivirus software blocks the application, consider adding it to your allowlist or exclusions.
+If the application is blocked from running, you may need to add it to your allowlist or exclusions.

+## Usage

+- **Select Region:** Use the dropdown at the top of the interface to choose an AWS region.
+- **Set Region:** Click the **Set Region** button to block all other regions except the selected one.
+- **Set Default:** Click the **Set Default** button to unblock all regions and restore the default configuration.
+- **Ping:** At the bottom of the interface, the ping section updates every 5 seconds with real-time latency and packet loss metrics for all supported regions.

 ## Important Note on US East (N. Virginia) Region

-You may notice that even after blocking US East (N. Virginia), the game still routes connections through that region.
-This is because both Easy Anti-Cheat (EAC) and RTM services are hosted there.
-As a result, N. Virginia cannot be explicitly blocked without disrupting core game functionality.
+Even if you block **US East (N. Virginia)**, the game may still route some connections through that region, because both **Easy Anti-Cheat (EAC)** and **RTM services** are hosted there.
+As a result, N. Virginia cannot be fully blocked without disrupting core game functionality.

-To minimize the chances of being connected to N. Virginia game servers, you can try combining multiple methods, such as:
+To reduce the chances of connecting to N. Virginia game servers, you can try:
 - Blocking nearby regions that are more likely to be selected by the matchmaking system.
-- Retrying the matchmaking process until you are placed in a different region.
+- Retrying matchmaking until you are placed in a different region.

 ## License